BaxterKA/Nebula/README.md

 # Nebula
 Nebula Bot

-[b]All code written in Nebula is copyrighted and must not be reproduced or used elsewhere.[/b]
+All code written in Nebula is copyrighted and must not be reproduced or used elsewhere.